vydd/sketch/README.md

 # Sketch

-Sketch is a Common Lisp interpretation of [Processing Language](https://processing.org).
-Saying it is an interpretation is important, because Sketch doesn't strive to implement Processing API in Common Lisp, but rather reimplement the idea behind Processing: to build an easy to use environment for the creation of electronic art, visual design, game prototyping, game making, computer graphics, exploration of human-computer interaction, and more.
+Sketch is a Common Lisp environment for the creation of electronic art, visual design, game prototyping, game making, computer graphics, exploration of human-computer interaction and more.
+It is inspired by [Processing Language](https://processing.org) and shares some of the API.

 ![Examples](http://i.imgur.com/MNZUwz8.png)

 ## Installation

-Today (January 2016), [Quicklisp](https://www.quicklisp.org/beta/) is Common Lisp's de facto package manager.
+Today (March 2016), [Quicklisp](https://www.quicklisp.org/beta/) is Common Lisp's de facto package manager.
 Sketch is not a part of Quicklisp yet, but it is intended to be used with it, so you will have to clone it to your local-projects directory manually.
 If you're not sure how to do that, read the [Quicklisp FAQ](https://www.quicklisp.org/beta/faq.html).

 ### Requirements